wooster/itunes-playcounts/README.md

 This will add the playcounts for each track on A to the corresponding tracks on B.

-It will also set the ratings, the last played date to the latest date, and the date added to the earliest date.
+It will also set the ratings and the last played date to the latest date.

 ## Limitations